abinit/abipy_book/abipy_book/g0w0/lesson_g0w0.md

 sig
 ```

-Now we can use the 4 inputs file produced by `make_inputs` to generate our $GW$ flow.
+Now we can use the four inputs file produced by `make_inputs` to generate our $GW$ flow.
 The tricky part is represented by the connections among the tasks in the $GW$ part.

 ```{code-cell}